j5awry/docker-hug-tutorial/tutorial/lesson-3.md

 # Lesson 3 : Hook It Up!

-## Updateing docker-compose
+## Updating docker-compose

 Let's move into a connected world, one where Postgresql is available.
-Let's start by updating docker-compose.yml.
+I'll start by updating docker-compose.yml.
 Almost like I let this sit for a while...

     version: "3.6"
     services: